-For sale of solar power generating systems in the "Life & Environment Group" and printers and multifunctional products in the "Document Solutions Group" for which sales are made to end users together with installation services, the revenue recognition occurs at the completion of installation and customer acceptance because the performance obligation is judged to have been satisfied, as long as Kyocera have no further obligations under the contracts.
+Sale of printers and multifunctional products in the "Document Solutions Unit" for which sales are made to end users together with installation services.
+The revenue recognition in these cases occur at the completion of installation and customer acceptance because the performance obligation is judged to have been satisfied, as Kyocera have no further obligations under the contracts.